-Greenwood’s only grocery store—The Greenwood Supermarket caught fire after Hurricane Michael.
-Now, the small town is a food desert and neighbors can’t afford fresh food due to recovery costs from the storm.
-Help is coming as concerned neighbors band together and organize food giveaways—But they say it’s not enough.
-The lines for these giveaways are already hours long.
+Greenwood’s only grocery store—The Greenwood Supermarket—caught fire after Hurricane Michael.
+Now, the small town is a food desert; neighbors can’t afford fresh food due to recovery costs from the storm.
+Help is coming as concerned neighbors band together and organize food giveaways—but the community says it’s not enough.
+Lines for the giveaways are already hours long.

-The nearest grocery store is a 10-minute drive, but many cars were destroyed or damaged in the hurricane.
-So folks like Jeter have had to shop at the Dollar General but it doesn’t stock fresh produce.
-“It’s basically if you want anything, want something to drink, you want sugar, you want toilet paper, you want anything that you’re out of you either walk or beg for a ride and you can only ask for a ride so many times before it becomes a burden to somebody else,” Jeter says.
+Folks like Jeter have had to shop at the Dollar General—but it doesn’t stock fresh produce.
+“It’s basically if you want anything, want something to drink, you want sugar, you want toilet paper, you want anything that you’re out of you either walk or beg for a ride.
+And you can only ask for a ride so many times before it becomes a burden to somebody else,” Jeter says.

 Garrett says the walk was horrible.
-“It was highly embarrassing because people would see them on the side of the road and sometimes they would be kind enough to bring them home but it just made it really hard,” says Garrett.
+“It was highly embarrassing because people would see us on the side of the road and sometimes they would be kind enough to bring us home but it just made it really hard,” says Garrett.

 Neighbors Helping Neighbors